sdmans/mtg-remake/readme.md

 ### Views and UI Description
 **The Index View**\
 UI will consist of a form where can submit a query for information on a particular set.
-There will be links to the different ‘basic’ views such as a login page, sign-in page, and profile page.
+There will be links to the different "basic" views such as a login page, sign-in page, and profile page.
 There will also be links to views for each set.

 **Individual Card View**\
 An image of the card and relevant information such as type and effects